nlicci2290/performance_metrics_middleware/README.md

 In order to get the most accurate results, this should be the first middleware module installed.

 ## Sample projects
-Here is a sample django project with this module setup in the settings.py file https://github.com/nlicci2290/django-webapp
+Here is a sample django project (created by @amaltb) with this module setup in the settings.py file https://github.com/nlicci2290/django-webapp

 ## Running the tests